luvit/luv/docs.md

 ## Contents

-This documentation is mostly a retelling of the [libuv API documentation][] within the context of luv's Lua API, with Low-level implementation details and unexposed C functions and types omitted.
+This documentation is mostly a retelling of the [libuv API documentation][] within the context of luv's Lua API, with low-level implementation details and unexposed C functions and types omitted.

 - [Error handling][]